Geoparque Mundial UNESCO

 ATTRACTIONS OF THE VISIT

-In this leafy valley we encounter the fountain of the hamlet and the chapel of the Hospital de la Santa Cruz.
-It was founded in 1504 by Diego de Muros, the bishop of the Canary Islands, as a lodging for the kings and pilgrims bound for the Monasterio de Santa María on the Camino Real from Castile to Guadalupe.
+The aim is to observe the leafy valley where the fountain of the farmhouse and the chapel of the Hospital de la Santa Cruz (founded by D. Diego de Muros in 1504, bishop of the Canary Islands, to house the kings and pilgrims who went to the monastery of Santa María on the Royal Road from Castile to Guadalupe) as well as the different “trampales” or peat bogs, their environmental conditions, their characteristic flora and that of their surroundings, fauna, etc.

 GEOLOGICAL INTERPRETATION

-The nava of the Hospital de Obispo has a gentle longitudinal profile with a less steep topographical slope than that of the other valleys drained by the streams of the area.
-As drainage is slow owing to this gentle slope, the rainwater floods the clayey and muddy sediments to form small pools known as “bohonales“, “quagmires”, or “trampales” where the peat bogs form.
+The Hospital de Obispo nava (elevated plain) has a gentle longitudinal profile, with a lower topographic gradient than the other valleys drained by the streams in the area.
+Therefore, as drainage is so slow due to the low gradient, the waters from the aquifers puddle, soaking the clay and silt sediments deposited there, giving rise to small pools known as ‘bohonales’, ‘tembladeros’ or ‘trampales’ where peat bogs develop.